hildaandrade-cloud/J124-Final-Project/README.md

 ## Introduction

 Crime data is essential in order for the community to gain a better understanding of patterns in public safety.
 However, it must be deconstructed carefully with context.

+Crime statistics can be misunderstood if they are presented without any context.
+In order to avoid misunderstanding I must clarify that higher numbers of reported crimes don't necessarily mean a community is less safe.
+The cities with larger populations and higher reporting rates can produce more reports.

 In this project, I analyzed the Alameda County Crime Report dataset in order to examine which offenses were most common and which cities recorded the highest number of crime reports.

 ## About the Dataset